Good Stop is Even More Important Than a Good Start

 Why should we stop our paused projects?

-We all know how starting a project and shaping a team can be challenging, and usually we try to learn how to improve the way we do it to have a faster and optimal take-off.
-However, we forget how stopping a project is important too.
+We all know that starting a project and forming a team can be challenging, and we usually try to learn how to improve our approach for a faster and more optimal take-off.
+However, we often forget how important it is to stop a project as well.

-We mostly have a lot of started projects that have been "stopped" gradually or suddenly, and those always try to stay alive somewhere in our mind.
+We often have many projects that have been "stopped" gradually or suddenly, and they always try to stay alive somewhere in our mind.

 How is that happening?

-It usually starts with a new probably innovative idea and then if you are lucky you can form a team to work on it.
-You continue for some time spending either full-time or part of your daily work on it.
-Then after a couple of failures, changes in a teammate's schedule, or changes in motivation you realise that the working speed is slowing down or even suddenly dropped to zero.
+It usually starts with a new, possibly innovative idea, and if you're lucky, you can form a team to work on it.
+You continue for some time, spending either full-time or part of your daily work on it.
+Then, after a few failures, changes in a teammate's schedule, or shifts in motivation, you realize that the working speed is slowing down or has even suddenly dropped to zero.

-Then if you are lucky you are working on another project or continuing your day-to-day work while always looking back to the not-truly-stopped project that will be in your mind wishing to be reborn sometime in the future.
+Then you find yourself working on another project or continuing your day-to-day tasks while always looking back at the not-truly-stopped project, hoping it might be revived sometime in the future.

 Isn't that good?